 - If a guest has symptoms of Covid-19 whilst staying here:

 - If a guest should have symptoms of Covid-19 whilst staying here, current legislation is that they must travel home immediately.
 However at the moment Calmac will not carry passengers with Covid-19.
 We hope the powers that be will change this so that Lochaline – Fishnish ferry can be used, as passengers can stay in their vehicle.
 But if not, this could mean you would have to stay on in our cottage.
 If this is the case, we will have to charge for the additional time in the cottage, at the full weekly price and also 72 hours after your departure.

 - Should guests staying in the cottage before your booking show symptoms of Covid-19 your booking may be cancelled, at short notice.
 Obviously we hope not to have to resort to this, but it is a possibility.

 - Currently Calmac are operating a reduced service on the Oban Craignure route.
-If you have an existing booking, it may have been cancelled.
 Please check with Calmac directly.